kandarpkakkad/30-Day-Challenge-CPP/README.md

 1. Insert and Delete in BST
 2. Populate Next Right pointers of Tree
 3. Search given Key in BST
-4. Check is a BT is BST or not
+4. Check if a BT is BST or not
 5. Find LCA of two nodes in BST
 6. Find the inorder predecessor/successor of a given Key in BST.